-Citrons et saladier jaune (Date?) bad image
+Citrons et saladier jaune (2024)

-While Manet paints a single lemon, Ralaivao paints three and then three again as in Citrons et saladier jaune2024) where instead of a more distant view, we have been zoomed in to peer into a cropped lemon-coloured bowl housing three lemons.
+While Manet paints a single lemon, Ralaivao paints three and then three again as in Citrons et saladier jaune (2024) where instead of a more distant view, we have been zoomed in to peer into a cropped lemon-coloured bowl housing three lemons.
 This is on one level a painting about lemon, the colour, its fruit, its name.
 But, also, the impression it leaves through the softness of paint, its soft focus, the multi-layering of colour, its intense feeling and sensuous warmth - the hedonistic experience of a warm summer’s day.

-As well as the rendering of material surfaces, both Morandi and Ralaivao draw the viewer attention to the picture as an event and how that is composed.
+As well as the rendering of material surfaces, both Morandi and Ralaivao draw the viewers’ attention to the picture as an event and how that is composed.
 They both reference photography but in strikingly different ways.
 Morandi’s compositions have the quality of the studio photographer.
 I think of these paintings as representing family groups assembled together, as at a wedding.
 Each object stands upright, the smaller objects in the front as if posed for posterity.
 Each has their part to play in the composition and the absence of any one of them would result in a void.
 Each object shape is locked into the overall composition like families each aware of their individuality as well as their common heritage.
 Each nudges the other to find their place, creating intervals and telling shadows across the canvas.
 In Morandi’s, each object feels as palpable as their shadows and the spaces left in between.
 I’ve often visualised these paintings as a piano score by the like of Eric Satie where each note is matched by its corresponding interval.

 Ralaivao’s compositions likewise reference photography but while Morandi’s hark back to a time of fixed cameras and studio setups, Ralaivao is from a different era, the camera for him and his generation now an ever-present presence through its function on the mobile phone.
 It’s a tool for visual notetaking, aide memoires, immediate feedback as well as reflection and conversation.
 The camera is now a protagonist, an active participant in the event it is recording.
 Photographs, cropped to a rectangle of differing proportions at the time of taking can then easily be further cropped and edited to frame the event and draw the viewer into detail such as in On est gourmand comme on est artiste (2024) or pan out for a wider view.
 Of course, it can also be further manipulated and played with in photoshop.

 While Ralaivao clearly references photographs in the making of his paintings, he should not be confused with the photorealists, he is much too concerned with the quality of paint and finding equivalents to the surfaces he is realising.
-As such he shares more with the soft focus of the Belgium artist Luc Tyman whose work explores representation and memory or the photo-paintings of Gerhard Richter.
+As such he shares more with the soft focus of the Belgium artist Luc Tuymans whose work explores representation and memory or the photo-paintings of Gerhard Richter.